JustinaJur/Select-Component/README.md

 ### How to run the project

-Clone the repository, in the terminal navigate to it's directory, write "npm start" - the project will run on http://localhost:3000.
+Clone the repository, in the terminal navigate to it's root directory, write "npm install", then "npm start".
+The project will run on http://localhost:3000.

 ### Technologies used